merely-useful/py-rse/index.md

 > Instead, it is associated with the option `-n`.
 > Many options take values like this,
 > such as the names of input files or the background color to use in a plot.
+> Some versions of `head` may allow you to use `head -3` as a shortcut,
+> though this can be confusing if other options are included.

 We could always redirect the output to a file by adding `> shortest.txt` to the end of the pipeline,